So Much To See...

 The Ruins at Altun Ha, Belize

 Belize is a really interesting country to take in.
 From areas of abject poverty and colonies of rickety wooden houses to the incredibly scenic areas of the rainforests, Belize is a country that is worth seeing.
 We took a day to head over to the ancient Mayan ruins at Altun Ha.
 What a trek!
-In the humid heat of a sweltering summer day, we encountered hills that were unexpected.
+In the humidity of a sweltering summer day, we encountered hills that were unexpected.
 The really cool thing about this site was that we were completely free to roam around and climb to the top of these ancient wonders!
 I thought they would all be fenced off, but nope!
 We found some stunning views from the peaks.
 Fabulous day!

 The White House / Washington Monument